US hiring slows as delta variant weakens travel and tourism

 The August job growth the government reported Friday fell far short of the sizable gains of roughly 1 million in each of the previous two months.
 The hiring jumps in June and July had followed widespread vaccinations that allowed the economy to fully reopen from pandemic restrictions.
 Now, with Americans buying fewer plane tickets, reducing hotel stays and filling fewer entertainment venues, some employers in those areas have slowed their hiring.

-Still, the number of job openings remains at record levels, with many employers still eager for workers, and overall hiring is expected to stay solid in the coming months.
-Even with August’s tepid job gain, the unemployment rate dropped to 5.2% from 5.4% in July.
-With many consumers still willing to spend and companies to hire, the overall U.S. economy still looks healthy.
+Still, the number of job openings remains at record levels, with many businesses eager for workers, and hiring is likely to rebound in the coming months.
+Even last month’s modest job growth was sufficient to lower the unemployment rate to 5.2% from 5.4% in July.
+With consumers willing to spend and companies trying to hire, the U.S. economy looks healthy.

-The details in Friday’s jobs report showed, though, how the delta variant held back job growth last month.
-The sectors of the economy where hiring was weakest were mainly those that require face-to-face contact with the public.
+The details of Friday’s jobs report showed how the delta variant held back job growth last month.
+The sectors of the economy where hiring was weakest — restaurants, hotels and retailers — were mainly those that require face-to-face contact with the public.
 More Americans said they were unable to work in August because their employer closed or lost business to the pandemic than said so in July.

+Hiring in the category that includes restaurants, bars and hotels sank to zero in August after those sectors had added roughly 400,000 jobs in both June and July.
+Restaurant dining, after having fully recovered in late June, has declined to about 9% below pre-pandemic levels, according to reservations website OpenTable.

+Some live shows, including the remaining concerts on country star Garth Brooks’ tour, have been canceled.
+Businesses are delaying their returns to offices, threatening the survival of some downtown restaurants, coffee shops and dry cleaners.

 “The delta variant has taken a bigger toll on the job market than many of us had hoped,” said Sarah House, a senior economist at Wells Fargo.
 “It’s going to take workers longer to come back to the labor market than we expected.”

+As a consequence, many economists now predict that the Federal Reserve won’t make a long-awaited announcement that it will begin dialing back its low-interest rate policies until November or later.

+The August jobs report “slams the door” on the prospect of the Fed announcing a pullback when it meets later this month, House said.
+Fed Chair Jerome Powell made clear last week that the central bank would begin to reverse its ultra-low-rate policies later this year if the economy continued to improve.

-A few months ago, many economists, as well as officials at the White House and Federal Reserve, had expected a fading pandemic to encourage more people to resume their job searches.
+A lack of available workers remains a major hurdle to robust hiring.
+A few months ago, many economists had expected a fading pandemic to encourage more people to resume their job searches.
 Worries about getting sick on the job would fade, they hoped.
 And as schools reopened, more parents, particularly women, would return to the workforce.

-So far, that hasn’t happened.
-As a consequence, many economists now predict that the Fed will delay an announcement that it will begin withdrawing the extraordinary support for the economy it unleashed after the pandemic erupted in March of last year.

-The August jobs report “slams the door” on the prospect of the Fed announcing a pullback when it meets later this month, said House, the Wells Fargo economist.
-Fed Chair Jerome Powell made clear last week that the central bank would begin to reverse its ultra-low-rate policies later this year if the economy continued to improve.

-Hiring in a category that includes restaurants, bars and hotels sank to zero in August after those sectors had added roughly 400,000 jobs in both June and July.
-Restaurant dining, after having fully recovered in late June, has declined to about 9% below pre-pandemic levels, according to reservations website OpenTable.

-Some live shows, including the remaining concerts on country star Garth Brooks’ tour, for example, have been canceled.
-Businesses are delaying their returns to offices, threatening the survival of some downtown restaurants, coffee shops and dry cleaners.

 Walmart announced this week that it will hire 20,000 people to expand its supply chain and online shopping operations, including jobs for order fillers, drivers, and managers.
 Amazon said Wednesday that it is looking to fill 40,000 jobs in the U.S., mostly technology and hourly positions.

-The difficulty in filling jobs is forcing more companies to offer higher pay.
-Hourly wages rose a robust 4.3% in August compared with a year earlier.
-Walmart, for one, said it was giving over 500,000 of its store employees a $1 an hour raise.
+Other factors, too, O’Scannlain said, have made it harder to hire: Because big companies such as Amazon and Walmart have raised wages, he has had to match their higher pay.
+Overall, he’s raised pay 10% to 15% from a year ago.
+And some people fear becoming sick on the job from delta.

+“Those fears were easing in the spring as the numbers were coming down,” he said.
+As infections have spiked, “those concerns have risen again.”

-Governors in about 25 states, nearly all led by Republican governors, cut off a $300-a-week in federal supplemental unemployment benefits in June and July because, they said, the extra money was discouraging recipients from looking for work.
+Governors in about 25 states stopped paying the $300-a-week federal jobless benefit in June and July because, they said, the extra money was discouraging recipients from looking for work.
 Yet the proportion of Americans with jobs or searching for one was flat in August, Friday’s report showed, suggesting that the cutoff has had little impact so far.
+Some academic research has found that the early cutoffs have led to only a small increase in hiring.

+The $300 payment, as well as two federal programs that cover the self-employed and gig workers, and the long-term unemployed, are set to end next week.
+About 8.9 million people will lose all their unemployment aid as a result.

+One of them is Marianne Leblanc.
+A live-events designer, Leblanc, 58, lives in Las Vegas, where she used to oversee huge corporate displays at conferences such as the Consumer Electronics Show.
+Once the pandemic hit, all that work dried up.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.